|

 Yes.
 Hentmirë quickly lowered the silver fabric.

 Perhaps there is a healer with the elves.
-If you can watch
+If you will watch

 seem to know what you are doing.
 I will find Berengar, and ask